bergey/haskell-OpenGL-examples/README.md

+I am not maintaining this project.
+If you would like to adopt it, please drop me a line, and I'll hand it over.

 ## Comparative examples of Modern OpenGL in Haskell

 These are the examples I wish I had when I started learning OpenGL.